goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

   their job.
 Whenever feasible, plugins should hash information like Content IDs or player names on the client side so that a server-side data breach does not reveal information.
 - Plugins collecting information for telemetry or analytics purposes must capture as little information as necessary, and must clearly explain to the user what is being collected and why.
-  - Users should be required to opt in to telemetry information, but this may be done as part of a "welcome to this plugin" experience or controlled by a Dalamud setting.
+  - Users should be required to opt in to telemetry information, but this may be done as part of a "welcome to this plugin" experience or controlled by a global Dalamud setting.
 - Plugins should use secure communication (e.g. HTTPS, TLS, SSL) where possible, and should have certificates issued from a trusted certificate authority such as [Let's Encrypt](https://letsencrypt.org/).
 Plugins should connect to servers via DNS name to prevent IP address reallocation.

-Plugin developers running backend servers should consider the following as part of their plugin's design.
-These are not hard and fast rules, but they are strong recommendations to improve the experience around plugins.
+Plugin developers running backend servers should also consider the following as part of their plugin's design.
+The below bullet points are not rules, but are instead guidelines and recommendations designed to improve the overall plugin experience.

 - Plugins should offer the ability to connect to a user-defined backend server rather than the official server.
 This allows users more control over where their data goes, and allows plugins to survive should a developer lose interest or stop working on a project.
 - Backend servers should be available under an Open Source license, with the code available for inspection by interested users.
-Backend servers should also be relative simple to deploy, allowing users to run their own servers should they be so inclined.
+Servers should also be relatively simple to deploy, allowing users to run their own servers if they want.
 - Plugins should support dual-stack communication, and the backend server should be aware of IPv6 addresses and be able to handle them properly, including rate limits if necessary.